 - How are we going to get there?

 Phase 1 of aviation SMS implementation establishes a large-scale answer of these questions with the following requirements for completing Phase 1:

 - Identify accountable executive and other important stakeholders;

 - Establish the implementation team (i.e., roles in company and individual people);

 - Perform gap analysis;

 - Develop an implementation plan;

-- Establish timeline or board for coordinating various implementation elements; and
+- Establish a timeline or board for coordinating various implementation elements; and

 - Develop required documentation (i.e., required by oversight agency).